uniba-mi/quare/README.md

     •
     <a href="#usage">Usage</a>
     •
-    <a href="#development">Development</a>
+    <a href="#developer-information">Developer Information</a>
     •
     <a href="#license">License</a>
 </p>

 ## Summary

-QuaRe is a Single-Page Application (SPA) that allows users to test if GitHub repositories of interest comply with certain quality criteria that they should fulfill according to the type of project in the repository.
+QuaRe is a single-Page application that allows users to test if GitHub repositories of interest comply with certain quality criteria that they should fulfill according to the type of project in the repository.

 ## Installation